-A MAN OUTSIDE OF JERUSALEM OF JUDAS
+A MAN OUTSIDE OF JERUSALEM

-UDAS CAME TO MY HOUSE THAT FRIDAY, UPON the eve of the passover; and he knocked at my door with force.
+JUDAS came to my house that Friday, upon the eve of the passover; and he knocked at my door with force.

 When he entered I looked at him, and his face was ashen.
 His hands trembled like dry twigs in the wind, and his clothes were as wet as if he had stepped out from a river; for on that evening there were great tempests.